lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Non-separability, EUF-CMA and SUF {#sec-cons-non-separability}

-The signature combiner defined in this specification is Weakly Non-Separable (WNS), as defined in {{I-D.ietf-pquip-hybrid-signature-spectrums}}, since the forged message `M’` will include the composite domain separator as evidence.
+The signature combiner defined in this specification is Weakly Non-Separable (WNS), as defined in {{I-D.ietf-pquip-hybrid-signature-spectrums}}, since the forged message `M'` will include the composite domain separator as evidence.
 The prohibition on key reuse between composite and single-algorithm contexts discussed in {{sec-cons-key-reuse}} further strengthens the non-separability in practice, but does not achieve Strong Non-Separability (SNS) since policy mechanisms such as this are outside the definition of SNS.

 Unforgeability properties are somewhat more nuanced.
 We recall first the definitions of Existential Unforgeability under Chosen Message Attack (EUF-CMA) and Strong Unforgeability (SUF).
 The classic EUF-CMA game is in reference to a pair of algorithms `( Sign(), Verify() )` where the attacker has access to a signing oracle using the `Sign()` and must produce a message-signature pair `(m', s')` that is accepted by the verifier using `Verify()` and where `m'` was never signed by the oracle.
 SUF is similar but requires only that `(m', s') != (m, s)` for any honestly-generated `(m, s)`, i.e. that the attacker cannot construct a new signature to an already-signed message.